Public teaching, work with organizations, focused 1:1 work for diehards, and an accessible community of practice.

 In this work, we slow things down enough to see the patterns at play — reactivity, fixation, exhaustion, over-efforting — and to practice a few simple skills that help people respond with more clarity and care.
 Not by adding another optimization layer, but by learning how to do more with less.

 These sessions are practical and adaptable.
 Sometimes they look like a workshop.
 Sometimes they look like a shared pause in the middle of a busy day.
-The point isn’t to fix people.
-It’s to give them tools they can actually use when things get real.

 I’ve done this kind of work with a range of organizations — from small teams to much larger ones — including places like Google, Apple, Visa, Comcast, and Calm.
 Different cultures, same basic human dynamics.